 Before or after watching the presentation you can download Zotero for free by clicking here.

-Zotero self-paced presentation
+Zotero face-to-face workshop presentation

 This guide is based on the guide created by Jason Puckett and licensed by Georgia State University Library under a Creative Commons Attribution-Noncommercial 3.0 United States License.
 This guide uses the same liscence as the original guide.